klustair/klustair-helm/README.md

 export RELEASENAME=my-klustair
-kind create cluster --config kind.yaml kubectl apply -f https://raw.githubusercontent.com/kubernetes/ingress-nginx/main/deploy/static/provider/kind/deploy.yaml helm install $RELEASENAME ./klustair -f ./klustair/values.yaml -n $RELEASENAME --create-namespace
+kind create cluster --config kind.yaml kubectl apply -f https://raw.githubusercontent.com/kubernetes/ingress-nginx/main/deploy/static/provider/kind/deploy.yaml kind export kubeconfig --name klustair --kubeconfig ./kubeconfig helm install $RELEASENAME ./klustair -f ./klustair/values.yaml -n $RELEASENAME --create-namespace --set-file klustair.kubeconfig=./kubeconfig
 ```

-You should be able now to access your installation via http://local.klustair.com or the defined URL in values.yaml.
+You should be able now to access your installation via http://local.klustair.com (pointing to 127.0.0.1) or the defined URL in values.yaml.
-Credentials a visible in first Database init run.
+the Klustair Admin credentials a visible in first Database init run.
 If you lost your Admin Account or need more Accounts use the "php artisan klustair:user" command on apache or php-fpm pod.

 ### Uninstall
 ```